duanribeiro/scrapinghub/README.md

 ### Deadlines ###

-This project doesnâ€™t have a deadline.
+This project doesn’t have a deadline.
 Just submit the results as soon as you have them ready (but no sooner) including the spent time report.
 The sooner you submit, the sooner we will move to the next step.

 ### Confidentiality ###

-Please donâ€™t share code or specifications about this project with anyone outside Scrapinghub.
+Please don’t share code or specifications about this project with anyone outside Scrapinghub.